Closed Brain Injury

 A closed brain injury can be defined such that the brain injury does not have any open wounds and the injury that has occurred has happened within the brain.
 In other words, the brain is injured but the skull has not been cracked.
-Closed brain injuries include: contusions, concussions, and coup-contrecoup injuries.
+Closed brain injuries include contusions, concussions, and coup-contrecoup injuries.

 Causes of Closed Brain Injury

 The causes could vary but the most common causes of a closed brain injury are car accidents, slip and falls, or a blow to the head.
 Also, sudden jerks to the head can cause the brain to hit on the inside of the skull creating a closed brain injury.
-These happen as a result of sports-related or occupational-related accident.
+These happen as a result of a sports-related or occupational-related accident.
 A closed brain injury could result in a traumatic brain injury (TBI).
-When the brain is twisted or jolted inside of the skull, this can cause some of the brain’s nerves to be damaged and ultimately causing signals of the brain to not function properly, making the patient feel dizzy or have other symptoms.
+When the brain is twisted or jolted inside of the skull, this can cause some of the brain’s nerves to be damaged and ultimately cause signals of the brain to not function properly, making the patient feel dizzy or have other symptoms.

 Symptoms of Closed Brain Injury